bradbell/xrst/sphinx/test_out/begin_cmd.rst

 *******
 The start (end) of a section of the input file is indicated by a begin (end) command.
-The line containing the command can only have spaces and tabs before the command.

 .. meta::
    :keywords: section_name